rocky-linux/documentation/docs/guides/security/openvpn.md

 ## Configure OpenVPN

-Now that the PKI has been created, its time to configure OpenVPN.
+Once PKI creation is complete, it is time to configure OpenVPN.

 Copy `server.conf` sample file to `/etc/openvpn`: